nmhoward1/Chewy_Marketing_Data_Analysis_Project/README.md

 # Marketing Data Analytics Project
-Data Analytics Excel Report on Mock Chewy data from Landing Pages to evaluate Campaign Performance
+Data Analytics Excel Report on Mock Chewy data from Landing Pages to evaluate Campaign Performance.

 ## Project Overview
 This project analyzes SEM and Paid Social performance for Q1 and Q2 of 2024.
-The objective is to uncover insights across campaigns, channels, and demographics, evaluate cost efficiency, and provide actionable recommendations to optimize marketing spend and performance.
+The objective is to uncover insights across campaigns and channels, evaluate cost efficiency, and provide actionable recommendations to optimize marketing spend and performance.

 The analysis focuses on:
 - Historical performance by channel and campaign
 - Campaign efficiency (CPA, CPC, CVR, CTR)
 - High vs. low-performing campaigns
-- Demographic trends and targeting opportunities
 - Quarterly performance comparisons (Q1 vs Q2)

 ---